Updated: May 26, 2018

 You’ll find a few of the measures we’ve been taking outlined below:

 We offer a DPA (Data Processing Addendum), which has contractual terms that line up with all GDPR requirements, for any of our customers collecting data from those in the EU.
-We’ll be adding this to our Terms of Service on May 25th, with no action required on your part.
+We’ve be added this to our Terms of Service on May 25th, with no action required on your part.

 As a small team with no legal counsel on staff, we regret to say that we’re unable to make individual changes to our DPA or sign customers’ DPAs.